COVID-19 and residential conveyancing transactions

 Inevitably, there will be a few chains where one or more of the parties in a chain insists on taking a stand to gain an unfair advantage, but we hope these transactions will be in the minority.

-There are obviously indications of a marked market slowdown.
-If you need advice and support in relation to your business generally, see: www.GOV.UK/coronavirus.
+If you need advice and support in relation to your business generally, check the government's COVID-19 hub.

 If you have any comments or suggestions, email firstname.lastname@example.org.

-During social distancing restrictions, we created guidance for conveyancers, including draft rider clauses to help defer completion dates where necessary:
+During social distancing restrictions, we created sector-specific guidance for conveyancers , including draft rider clauses to help defer completion dates where necessary.